SamMartin92/hackathon-team-9a/README.md

   - This is generated using an API from every.org

  ![About Us](static/readme/find-an-ngo.png)

+## APIs:

+- In this project, an API from [every.org](https://www.every.org/) was used for the Find An NGO page.
+- This API allows users to find an API based on the cause they select.

 ## Wireframes:
 Wireframes were designed by [Ant](https://github.com/Ant2210) created using figma.